wp-plugins/wp-headlineanimator/readme.txt

 * the background picture path is relative to your wordpress directory
 * the font file uses an absolute path as most distributions are installing fonts to /usr/share/fonts/...

+= Does the remote FTP Server need to have PHP or something like that? = The remote FTP server will just act as a file storage.

+= I got a question not covered by this FAQ =
+Feel free to contact me.
+I'll extend the FAQ with your questions and provide support.

 == Screenshots ==
 None avaliable.
 If you want to see it in action, look at http://my.stargazer.at/starblog.gif